 A message from the Team

-Central to our journey is a steadfast conviction of the transformative potential of innovation as a tool offering unprecedented opportunities for advancement and global progress; notwithstanding, with this potential for transformation, comes a profound responsibility to safeguard democratic values and Human Rights.
+Central to our journey is a steadfast belief in the transformative potential of innovation as a tool offering unprecedented opportunities for advancement and global progress.
+However, with this potential for transformation, comes a profound responsibility to safeguard democratic values and Human Rights.

 Background